 The Approach

-Meanwhile, a number of videos have been made that are actively viewed in the GPAL app.
-Even though Tom, together with colleague Robin, regularly goes out to film all kinds of instructions within the hospital.
+Meanwhile, a number of videos have been made that are actively watched in the GPAL app.
+Still, Tom and colleague Robin regularly go out to film all kinds of instructions within the hospital.
 Experienced colleagues are also involved in making these videos.
 Together they choose a subject and then film it.
 “At first, filming is a bit stressful,” Tom explains, “but colleagues are often willing to help make the videos.”
 Especially now that there are more and more videos in the app and people can see the results, more and more colleagues want to participate in making videos.

 “We have up to 160 employees who often ask the same questions, such as how to log into your e-mail or who you can contact for certain things.
 We then filtered the most common questions and made them into video instructions.
 That saves us a lot of time and is often easier for employees to find.”